rx-angular/rx-angular/libs/state/docs/testing.md

     mockState = new RxState();
     TestBed.configureTestingModule({
       declarations: [MyComponent],
-      // this is only possible when going with the `local provider` way
+      // this is only possible when going the `local provider` way
       providers: [
         {
           provide: RxState,